neil2025/Destiny-2-Geoguessr/README.md

 ## Credits
 This project is a fan-made tribute to Destiny 2 and is not affiliated with Bungie.
+All Maps are stitched together screenshots from **Braytech.org**.
+It is a fantastic website, and all rights go to them.
+Please make sure to check them out

 Thank you so much to GTA (not the game) for helping me out with taking photos of the locations.
 He saved me hours of work, and I am eternally grateful!
 His Bungie ID: Gta85, The Bulk Chicken#9599